Opening Keynote Presentation: Rooted, Resisting, and Revolutionary: Why Radical Public Health is the Realist Path Forward

 About our Closing Keynote Speaker: Kaye Bender, PhD, RN, FAAN, is the owner of Kaye Bender Consulting, LLC, where she works as an independent public health, organizational, and education consultant and strategist.
 She also serves as the Executive Director of the Mississippi Public Health Association.
 She is a part-time Professor at the University of MS School of Nursing and the School of Health-Related Professions.

 Dr. Bender served as the President and CEO of the Public Health Accreditation Board (PHAB) in Alexandria, VA, from 2009-2019.
 She was the Dean of the University of Mississippi Medical Center School of Nursing prior to PHAB.
 She worked in local public health for several years in Mississippi and was the Deputy State Health Officer for the Mississippi Department of Health for 12 years.

-She is an active member of the American Public Health Association and was recently elected President-Elect of the organization.
+She is an active member of the American Public Health Association and is currently the President of the organization.
 She is a fellow in the American Academy of Nursing.
 She is also a board member of the National Board of Public Health Examiners; the Public Health Foundation; and the MS Public Health Institute.
 She has numerous publications and presentations related to governmental public health infrastructure improvement.